umair-akb/developer.sketch.com/pages/assistants-guides-5-publishing.md

 ### Best practices

 - Don't include the `title` and `description` used in `package.json` as the first items on your README file.
-- Document your rule and configuration choices in the README - find out more about this via the [Documenting Assistants](/assistants/documenting) page.
+- Document your rule and configuration choices both in your Assistant definitions in code and their README files - find out more about this on our [Rules and report items](/assistants/rules-and-reports) page.
-- Consider assigning your Assistant one or more category [keywords](https://docs.npmjs.com/files/package.json#keywords) to take advantage of future improvements to Assistant discoverability:
+- Consider assigning your Assistant one or more of the below category [keywords](https://docs.npmjs.com/files/package.json#keywords) to take advantage of future improvements to Assistant discoverability.
+The first of these keywords encountered in the array will be considered your Assistant's primary category.
   - `guidelines`
   - `organization`
   - `accessibility`